 - Tenaya Lake

-Here you can also find a lot of great backpacking trails like the North Dome Trail.
+Here you can also find a lot of great backpacking trails like the North Dome Trail and the Cathedral Lakes Trail.

 The North Dome Trail is one of my favorite multi-day hikes to do in Yosemite because it leads to a direct view of Half Dome from it.
 The best part about hiking in this region is that you’re already starting at the highest point in the mountains and the trails mostly go downwards towards the valley.